UNSW Welcomes Indian Students

 - Create your video.
 This is your licence to get innovative!

-- When applications open, visit UNSW Scholarships to begin your online application.
+- Visit to begin your online application.

 - Register and login.